Austio/learning/the-little-schemer.md

  6. Simplify only after the function is correct
  7. Recur on subparts that are of the same nature (sublists of a list, subexpressions of an arithmetic expression)
  8. Use helper functions to abstract from representation
+ 9. Abstract common patters with new functions
+ 10. Build functions to collect more than 1 value at a time

 ### Definitions
   - atom is a string/number